QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools.rst

 Installing the Qubes Windows Tools on Windows 7, 10, and 11, both as a StandaloneVM as well as a Template VM and a corresponding AppVM, is described in the following sections.

-**Note:** Seamless mode is currently not available for Windows 10 and 11.
+**Note:** Seamless mode is currently only available in an experimental version for Windows 10 and 11.
 Please check the top of this document for the full feature availability breakdown.

 1. First, make sure that ``qubes-windows-tools`` is installed in your system: